Adam Howden

 Adam Howden (/ˈhaʊdən/; born 1 July) is an English actor who has worked in video games, television, theatre, film, and audiobooks.

-In video games, his most notable roles are as Shulk in the Xenoblade Chronicles games and the Super Smash Bros. series, as Anders in Dragon Age II, as Tintin for the video game based on the film, The Adventures of Tintin, as Pipin in the Final Fantasy XIV expansion pack Final Fantasy XIV: Heavensward, and as Fenton Paddock in the point-and-click adventure game Lost Horizon.
-Regarding television, Howden has acted as a guest star on the BBC One soap opera Doctors as Martin Rivers (2008), Ben Hardwick (2013), and DC Gerrard Norcroft (2015), performances as Steven Lilwall on the BBC One series New Tricks, and two roles, as Fred and Jack Parsons, for the TV series documentary Dark Matters: Twisted But True on Science Channel.
-In theatre, he has worked on various plays, most notably in 2015 in the role of Stu for a revival of Anthony Neilson's play Stitching at the House of Wolf, and also the role of Dickie Greenleaf for the play adaptation of Patricia Highsmith's The Talented Mr. Ripley at New Diorama Theatre, for which Howden received a Best Supporting Male nomination at the 2016 Off West End Theatre Awards.
+In video games, Howden's most notable roles are as Shulk in the Xenoblade Chronicles series, Anders in Dragon Age II, Tintin in The Adventures of Tintin: The Secret of the Unicorn, Pipin in Final Fantasy XIV, and Fenton Paddock in Lost Horizon.
+In television, he has most notably portrayed Steven Lilwall on the BBC One series New Tricks.
+Howden has also appeared in, written, and produced short films.

-In the film, Howden has played main roles in short films like Towers by the filmmaker Azhur Saleem, but also small parts in films like Delicious and Rupert Drummond in the horror film Scar Tissue.
-Howden also performed narration on the audiobook for Wicked Beloved, a novel by Susanne Saville.
+In theatre, Howden has most notably played Stu for a revival of Anthony Neilson's play Stitching at the House of Wolf, and Dickie Greenleaf for the play adaptation of Patricia Highsmith's The Talented Mr. Ripley at New Diorama Theatre, for which Howden received a Best Supporting Male nomination at the 2016 Off West End Theatre Awards.

-Acting bug and education
+Early life and education

 Howden was fond of acting since his early school years.
 He chose the subject for his GCSE studies, then his A Levels at the Strode College in 1999.
 He studied Drama, Film Studies, and English Literature until his 2001 graduation.

 Howden went on to audition at drama schools for further experience.
 Eventually, he was accepted at the Drama Centre, a location he appreciated for its welcoming atmosphere and its rich acting pedigree (e.g. Colin Firth, Michael Fassbender).
 He studied alongside other alumni such as Ryan Gage, Rolan Bell, Gwendoline Christie, Jodie McNee, and Joseph MacNab.
 Howden studied multiple acting techniques, including some involving his voice.
-As he explains, "working on your voice is very important in all areas of acting, not just voice-overs."
+He stated, "Working on your voice is very important in all areas of acting, not just voice-overs."